dwincort/dwincort.github.io/personal.md

 father lives in the Philadelphia area and runs [Cort Consulting Group](http://www.cortconsulting.com/).
-My step-father is the author of [Seeking Degrees of Freedom](http://www.amazon.com/Seeking-Degrees-Freedom-Ward-Dill/dp/1503329631/) and the woodworker of [Engrained Wood Art](http://engrainedwood.com/).
+My step-father is the author of [Seeking Degrees of Freedom](http://www.amazon.com/Seeking-Degrees-Freedom-Ward-Dill/dp/1503329631/) and is a prolific woodworker.
 My sister Elizabeth and her husband Mike live in Washington DC.
 I also have a half-brother and a bunch of step-siblings scattered around.

 I married my wife Jane on the tenth anniversary of us being together.
 Jane is a graduate student in Biological Anthropology at Yale University working with [David Watts](http://anthropology.yale.edu/people/david-watts).